Taste-Elixir/guides/guides/introduction/community.md

 # Community

-Although the Elixir community is still rather young, its popularity is growing on quite significan pace.
+Although Elixir community is still quite young, its popularity is growing in a significant pace.

 ### Elixir Forum

-This is a main place for every Elixir and also Erlang programming language enthusiasts!
-(But not only) - https://elixirforum.com
+This is the best place to exchange knowledge for every Elixir and Erlang languages enthusiast! https://elixirforum.com

 ### Slack

-Elixir on Slack has 25834 registered users are so far. - https://elixir-slackin.herokuapp.com
+Elixir community on Slack currently has 25834 registered users so far. - https://elixir-slackin.herokuapp.com

 ### Conferences